servable-community/servable-dashboard/README.md

 ## App Background Color Configuration

-Parse Dashboard supports adding an optional background color for each app, so you can identify them easier in the list.
+Servable Dashboard supports adding an optional background color for each app, so you can identify them easier in the list.
 To do so, you *must* use the configuration file, define an `primaryBackgroundColor` and `secondaryBackgroundColor` in it, parameter for each app.
 It is `CSS style`.
 To visualize what it means, in the following example `backgroundColor` is a configuration file:

 ```json
 {